gphanikumar/MM2090/lessons/latex-2.md

 ## Images

-You can preferably use eps images for latex and jpg images for pdflatex.
+  * You can preferably use eps images for latex and jpg images for pdflatex.
+  * If you have some images already to be insered in the latex document, convert them to requisite format using the command "convert" that comes along with the package ImageMagick.
+You can convert using ImageJ too.
+  * If you need to create a schematic, do it using LibreOffice Draw.
+Don't forget to set the page preferences to A5 size and exporting the file to eps format.
+  * An old linux tool called xfig allows for creating vector graphics images and exports them to various formats including eps.

 ## References